openhackathons-org/End-to-End-LLM/README.md

 This repository contains the material for the **End-To-End NLP** bootcamp, the goal of which is to build a complete end-to-end NLP pipeline for Question Answering application.
 This bootcamp will introduce participants to multiple NVIDIA® SDKs, most notably NVIDIA NeMo Megatron, NVIDIA TensorRT™, and NVIDIA RIVA.
 Participants will also have hands-on experience in data preprocessing, model training, optimization, and deployment at scale.

-The content is structured in 4 modules, plus an introductory notebook and two challenge notebooks:
+The content is structured in 3 Labs, plus an introductory notebook and three challenge notebooks:

 - Overview of **End-To-End NLP** bootcamp
 - Lab 1: Data preprocessing
 - Lab 2: Custom model deployment on RIVA
-- Lab 3: NeMo Megatron
-- Lab 4: NeMo Megatron-GPT 1.3B Prompt
+- Lab 3: NeMo Megatron-GPT
 - Challenge 1: building SQuAD dataset
 - Challenge 2: deploying custom model on RIVA
+- Challenge 3: P-tuning/Prompt tuning with CUAD dataset

 ## Tutorial duration

 The total bootcamp material would take approximately 8 hours.
-It is recommended to divide the teaching of the material into two days, covering Lab 1 & 2 in one session and Lab 3 & 4 in the next session.
+It is recommended to divide the teaching of the material into two days, covering Lab 1 & 2 in one session and Lab 3 in the next session.

 ## Running Labs

-Lab 1, 3, and 4 are run using singularity while Lab 2 is run using Docker
+Lab 1 and 3 are run using singularity while Lab 2 is run using Docker

 **To run the material using Singularity containers, follow the steps below.**